Slavery in ancient Greece: Piracy and banditry

-Slave trade[edit]
+Slave trade

-There was slave trade between kingdoms and states of the wider region.
-The fragmentary list of slaves confiscated from the property of the mutilators of the Hermai mentions 32 slaves whose origins have been ascertained: 13 came from Thrace, 7 from Caria, and the others came from Cappadocia, Scythia, Phrygia, Lydia, Syria, Ilyria, Macedon, and Peloponnese.
-Local professionals sold their own people to Greek slave merchants.
-The principal centres of the slave trade appear to have been Ephesus, Byzantium, and even faraway Tanais at the mouth of the Don.
-Some "barbarian" slaves were victims of war or localised piracy, but others were sold by their parents.
+Trade in slaves operated between kingdoms and states of the wider region.
+The fragmentary list of slaves confiscated from the property of the mutilators of the Hermai in 415 BC mentions 32 slaves whose origins have been ascertained: 13 came from Thrace, 7 from Caria, and the others came from Cappadocia, Scythia, Phrygia, Lydia, Syria, Ilyria, Macedon, and the Peloponnese.
+Local professionals sold their own people to Greek slave-merchants.
+The principal centres of the slave trade appear to have been Ephesus, Byzantium, and Tanais at the mouth of the Don (a centre of the Black Sea slave trade).
+Some "barbarian" slaves were victims of war or localised piracy; others were sold by their parents.
+Barbarian areas such as Scythia could also maintain their own pools of slaves.